Meditatingpanda/api_rate_limiter/README.md

 The implementation stores the last request timestamp and remaining tokens for each user in the SQLite database.
 This allows for persistent rate limiting across server restarts.

+### Implementation Details

+The rate limiting is implemented using two main components:

+1. **Database Schema**: We use Prisma with SQLite to define two models:
+   - `RateLimit`: Stores the current rate limit status for each user.
+   - `RateViolation`: Records any rate limit violations.

+2. **Middleware**: A `rateLimiter` middleware that:
+   - Retrieves or creates a rate limit record for each request.
+   - Resets counters if the time window has passed.
+   - Checks for and records violations.
+   - Updates the rate limit record after each request.

+The rate limits are configurable through environment variables:
+- `MINUTE_LIMIT`: Maximum requests allowed per minute (default: 3)
+- `DAILY_LIMIT`: Maximum requests allowed per day (default: 10)

 ## SQLite as Database

 SQLite is chosen as the database for this project for several reasons: